samumei/ddecompose/README.md

 “Decomposition Methods in Economics.” *National Bureau of Economic Research - Working Paper Series*, 16045.

+Firpo, Sergio, and Pinto, Christine.
+2016.
+“Identification and Estimation of Distributional Impacts of Interventions Using Changes in Inequality Measures.” *Journal of Applied Econometrics*, 31(3), 457–486.

 Jann, Ben, 2005.
 “Standard errors for the Blinder-Oaxaca decomposition.”
 *3rd German Stata Users’ Group Meeting 2005*.
 Available from
 <https://boris.unibe.ch/69506/1/oaxaca_se_handout.pdf>.